acode/KeyQL/README.md

 APIs, where JSON or HTTP Query Parameter key-value pairs can be used to encode query requests to underlying datasets.

-KeyQL is meant for easy querying of in-memory JSON datsets, spreadsheet data, information retrieved from APIs such as [Airtable](https://airtable.com) and more.
+KeyQL is meant for easy querying of JSON datasets, spreadsheet data, information retrieved from APIs such as [Airtable](https://airtable.com) and more.
 It can be used to add robust querying capabilities to existing APIs without a massive architectural lift and shift.